-- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies outside school - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.) - secretive behaviour - online searches or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, art work or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalising anti-Western or anti-British views - advocating violence towards others
+- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies outside school - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.) - secretive behaviour - online searches or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality

+- graffiti, art work or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalising anti-Western or anti-British views - advocating violence towards others

 School staff receive training to help identify early signs of radicalisation and extremism.
-School to review, add and amend to reflect its individual context and approaches.
+Prevent training is completed by all staff on SSScpd.co.uk online training programme.
 Indicators of vulnerability to radicalisation are in detailed in Appendix 6.

-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)11.
-School to review, add and amend to reflect its individual context and approaches.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC

+(spiritual, moral, social and cultural education) in Schools (2014)11.
+We follow the 'Life to the Full' Ten Ten resources which make links to our British values using SCARF resources to supplement this.